 Chapter five provides detail on joint operations, and Melson's experience as a Marine officer shows through in his ability to accurately make sense of the operations.
-The overall structure and command and control of the operations within the conflict is described, while additional focus is placed on the tactical considerations of joint operations.
-This chapter also introduces more information on the Selous Scouts, Grey's Scouts, the Special Air Service and how things like the Rhodesian Intelligence Corps and psychological operations supported joint operations.
+The overall structure and command and control of the operations within the conflict are described, while additional focus is placed on the tactical considerations of joint operations.
+This chapter also introduces more information on the Selous Scouts, Grey's Scouts, the Special Air Service, and how things like the Rhodesian Intelligence Corps and psychological operations supported joint operations.

 Chapters six through eight get into the heart of the fighting and will provide great value to both practitioners and academics studying Rhodesia and COIN.
 Chapter six, appropriately titled "The Killing Machine," focuses on the Fire Force.
-Melson provides great insight into the conflict through his collection of first-hand accounts of Fire Force deployments while detailing all aspects of the operations.
-In chapter seven, he goes into detail on cross border operations.
+Melson provides great insight into the conflict through his collection of firsthand accounts of Fire Force deployments while detailing all aspects of the operations.
+In chapter seven, he goes into detail on cross-border operations.
 Since many of these external operations were never disclosed or even denied, the author's research provides a great record.
 Chapter eight gains the interest of practitioners through the author's discussion of special operations and unconventional warfare, as Melson debates Rhodesia's interaction with the Mozambique National Resistance and what were labeled "dirty tricks."

 Melson's conclusion, "To What End: Tactical Victory, Strategic Defeat," says it all.
-The book focuses on the tactical aspects of the conflict but there is enough coverage on the strategic side to understand why the Rhodesians lost.
-Fighting for Time Rhodesia's Military and Zimbabwe's Independence is an in-depth, well researched look at an incredibly interesting important topic, COIN.
+The book focuses on the tactical aspects of the conflict, but there is enough coverage on the strategic side to understand why the Rhodesians lost.
+Fighting for Time: Rhodesia's Military and Zimbabwe's Independence is an in-depth, well-researched look at an incredibly important topic-COIN.
 The lessons of Rhodesia have many similarities to the recent fights in Afghanistan, making the book both timely and relevant.
-Additionally, strategic competition has many parallels to a new cold war, making the study of conflicts such as this increasingly important.
-Melson's book will serve both practitioners and academics well as the world figures out how to navigate competition once again between great powers.
+Additionally, strategic competition has many parallels to a new Cold War, making the study of conflicts such as this increasingly valuable.